-On a whim, I entered the MS Magazine Recipe Contest in 2011 after seeing a post on their facebook page.
-I was one day until deadline.
-My husband and I had won an Iron Chef competition with local foodies with this recipe, I had served it with rave reviews to our Supper Club, and even enjoyed it ourselves numerous occasions.
+On a whim, I entered the MS Magazine Recipe Contest in 2011 after seeing a post on their Facebook page.
 I had it on file at my fingertips and sent it in immediately.
-I won the Grand Prize (and a sweet vacation to the beach for my hubs and I)!!
-I was thrilled.
-You will be too as soon as you grill this baby up!
+It was one day until the deadline.
+I won the Grand Prize which included beach vacation for my hubs and me among other items.
+I was thrilled, to say the least.

 Jalapeno Basil Pork Chop MS Magazine Recipe Contest Winning Recipe

 Want to save recipes?
 Create an account or login & then you can use the “Save Recipe” button when viewing a recipe to save it to your Recipe Box.
 You can access your saved recipes on any device and generate a shopping list for recipes in your collections.Save To Your Recipe Box Go to your saved recipes

 - In a small saucepan over low heat, combine jelly, wine, and basil, whisking for about 5 minutes or until pepper jelly melts.

 - Remove from heat, and let the mixture cool completely.